 God's love, intimacy with Jesus Christ has provided me with a never-failing source of happiness throughout my life, despite the ups and downs.

-By placing conditions on your happiness, focusing on externals, you miss out on the joy God can provide, right here, right now.
+But by placing conditions on your happiness, focusing on these things, you miss out on the joy God can provide, right here, right now.
 Our eternal life and our share in the kingdom of heaven doesn't start when we die; it starts here on Earth, when we accept Christ as Savior.